-The PI Behavioral Assessment is a popular pre-employment personality test.
-It is taken by over 2.5 million job candidates each year to determine if they have the personality traits to be successful within a company's culture and a particular job.
+The Predictive Index Behavioral Assessment is a popular pre-employment personality test.
+It is taken by over 2.5 million job candidates each year to determine if they have the personality traits to be successful within a company’s culture and a particular job.

 PI Behavioral Assessment Study Resources

 |Job Test Prep PI Behavioral Assessment Course||A prep course designed specifically for the Predictive Index test.|

 |Free 6 Minute PI Behavioral Assessment||A sample PI assessment.
 Does require some information in order to access the PI quiz.|

 The official Predictive Index site that administers the Predictive Index Behavioral Assessment offers a Free 6 Minute PI Behavioral Assessment.

 This Free practice test will give you an idea of what to expect when taking the assessment.
 It will also give you a better idea of how to prepare yourself for success.
 You can click the link in the table above to visit that resource.

 It may also be helpful to take other similar exams to learn more about your personality.
 You can review some of our free personality tests to learn more.

 Prepared for the PI Assessment = New Job